harrysokool/MyFriends/README.md

 ## Project Overview

-MyFriends is an iOS application for organizing personal relationships through custom folders and nested groups rather than a traditional alphabetical contact list.
-Instead of forcing every person into a flat phonebook, the app lets users structure contacts around real-life context such as family, school, work, projects, communities, and social circles.
+MyFriends is a SwiftUI + SwiftData iOS app for organizing personal relationships through nested folders instead of a traditional flat contacts list.
+Rather than treating every person as an entry in a single phonebook, the app lets users structure contacts around real-life context such as family, work, school, projects, and communities.

-The project is designed as a local-first SwiftUI application with SwiftData-backed persistence, a simple native interface, and an architecture that supports iterative feature growth without losing clarity.
+The project is built as a local-first iOS app with a simple native interface, pragmatic architecture, and enough polish to function as both a usable MVP and a portfolio-quality SwiftUI project.

 ## Features

-- Create and rename top-level folders
-- Create nested subfolders inside any folder
+- Nested folder hierarchy with root folders and subfolders
-- Add, edit, and delete contacts inside folders
+- Folder rename and delete support
-- Navigate through a hierarchical folder structure
+- Duplicate folder-name prevention within the same parent folder
-- View detailed contact profiles
+- Rich contact profiles with:
-- Mark contacts as favorites with a smart-folder style Favorites view
+  - name
+  - phone number
+  - email
+  - Instagram
+  - notes
+- Favorites smart folder
-- Search globally across all folders and contacts in the hierarchy
+- Global search across folders and contacts
-- Show full hierarchy paths for global search results
-- Store richer contact information including phone number, email, Instagram, notes, and interaction history
+- Full-path search result context for nested items
+- Move contact to another folder
-- Log the last interaction date and an interaction note for a contact
+- Interaction tracking with last interaction date and interaction note
-- Open phone numbers in the Phone app with confirmation
+- Tap-to-call action from contact detail
-- Open Instagram profiles in the Instagram app with Safari fallback
+- Instagram profile open action with app-first behavior and web fallback
-- Validate phone number input with country and dialing code support
+- Clean sectioned folder, detail, and search UI
-- Persist all data locally using SwiftData
+- Local persistence with SwiftData
+- App icon added and tested on a real device

 ## Tech Stack